knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

-# "This is a PROTOTYPE" a must read book from d.school
+# This is a PROTOTYPE : _a must read from d.school_

 _why I didnt read this book, before I start building my MVP(s)_